Tanzer boat banner

 There are 3 slot head bolts at the very top that need to be removed.
 As well there are some bolts inside the locker just back of the bulkhead.

-There is also a moulding that run from the ceiling to the floor, 4 screws hold it against the bulkhead.
-Its strong enough to have some part in supporting the deck and mast above.
+There is also a moulding that run from the ceiling to the floor, 4 screws hold it against the bulkhead. it's strong enough to have some part in supporting the deck and mast above.

 port bulkhead of my Tanzer 22 Bolts in locker